getalp/wikIR/README.md

 *****
 ## More languages

-Datasets in more languages are also availalbe:
+Datasets in more languages are also available:

 |   | English | French | Spanish | Italian |
 |:-------------:|:-------------:|:-------------:|:-----:|:-----:|